haxtheweb/edtechjoker/sp26/week-6.md

 - a past card for review (no audio) if you need help resolving issues in yours
   - https://github.com/dylanabke/polaris-chip
   - https://www.youtube.com/watch?v=SLHHVYR2CyI
+- A quick review of a solid example: https://github.com/sydney11-beep/polaris-chip1
 - If you don't have a vercel.com account that is hooked up to github, please do this now.

 ### Class Activity